 He joined the Harry Potter cast in 2002’s Chamber of Secrets and appeared in almost every film thereafter (he wasn’t in Prisoner of Azkaban).
 While working on Potter, he also starred in the kids movie Peter Pan, Nine Lives, Green Zone, and The Death of Stalin.

-Since Potter, Issacs has made something of a name for himself as a voice actor lending his dulcet tones to various animated DC projects and most notably Avatar: The Last Airbender.
-He also made the leap from fantasy back to science fiction, playing Captain Lorca in Netflix’s Star Trek Discovery.
+Since Potter, Issacs has made something of a name for himself as a voice actor lending his dulcet tones to various animated DC projects and, most notably Avatar: The Last Airbender.
+He also made the leap from fantasy back to science fiction, playing Captain Lorca in the Star Trek series, Star Trek Discovery.

 Tom Felton – Draco Malfoy